-face and class, and package them along with the WSDL and web.xml files in a WAR file, as illustrated in figure 9.4.
+Now that you have all the files, compile the interface and class, and package them along with the WSDL and web.xml files in a WAR file, as illustrated in figure 9.4.
 You can then deploy the WAR file and access the web service.